Skip to main content

 • Prenatal Care

-People who identify as LGBTQ+, or lesbian, gay, bisexual, transgender or queer/questioning, can have healthy pregnancies and babies through multiple paths of conception.
+People who identify as LGBTQ+ can have healthy pregnancies and babies through multiple paths of conception.
 However, they may face challenges that affect their health and pregnancies.

-Pregnancy most often is focused on women.
-But not all people who are pregnant identify as women.
+Pregnancy care most often is focused on the pregnant person.
+However, not all people who are pregnant identify as women.
 Their gender identity may be different from their assigned sex at birth.
-Regardless of gender or identity, prenatal care is essential for all pregnant patients.
+Regardless of gender or identity, prenatal care is essential for people who are pregnant.

 Care before and during pregnancy

 Obstetric care providers ensure that all patients receive comprehensive, compassionate care regardless of their gender identity or sexual orientation.
 Prepregnancy planning before conception, genetic counseling or carrier screening can be vital to family-building.
-Anyone thinking about becoming pregnant should take those recommendations and risk factors for health concerns into consideration.
+Anyone thinking about becoming pregnant should consider those services and any personal health risk factors.
+Also, anyone considering hormone therapy for gender-affirming care should discuss with their healthcare team whether they want to pursue fertility preservation before starting medication.

-Open, respectful communication between patients and their care team creates an environment that fosters trust and inclusivity, such as using gender-neutral or gender-affirming pronouns.
-People should find a care provider with whom they feel comfortable having honest, proactive conversations about any concerns, including prior obstetric or pregnancy experiences, trauma, abuse or chronic health conditions.
+Open, respectful communication between patients and their care team creates an environment that fosters trust and inclusivity, including using gender-neutral or gender-affirming pronouns.
+People should find a care team with whom they feel comfortable having honest, proactive conversations about any concerns, including prior obstetric or pregnancy experiences, trauma, abuse or chronic health conditions.

-Recognizing that each pregnancy, labor and delivery is unique, and focusing on healthy outcomes for the patient and baby, can decrease the patient's anxiety or worry.
+Each pregnancy, labor and delivery is unique, and focusing on healthy outcomes for the pregnant person and baby can decrease anxiety and worry.

 Focus on support and well-being